Chapter 1 Linear Equations

 Two lines that have the same slope are called parallel lines.
 Parallel lines have the same steepness and never intersect.

 We say this more formally in terms of the rectangular coordinate system.
 Two lines that have the same slope and different y-intercepts are called parallel lines.
-See graph below.
+See the graph below.

 This figure shows the graph of a two straight lines on the x y-coordinate plane.
 The x-axis runs from negative 8 to 8.
 The y-axis runs from negative 8 to 8.
 The first line goes through the points (0, 3) and (5, 5).
 The second line goes through the points (0, negative 2) and (5, 0).
 The lines are parallel meaning they will always be the same distance apart and never intersect.
 They are slanted by the same angle.